danglenzig/PROJECT_KARLA/README.md

 # PROJECT KARLA

-**Project Karla** is an automated, multi-agent pipeline designed to transform natural language prompts into fully functional [Ren’Py](https://www.renpy.org/) Visual Novels.
-By leveraging specialized LLM agents and a dedicated build layer, Karla handles everything from narrative structure and character development to asset generation and final script compilation.
+**Project Karla** is an automated, multi-agent pipeline designed to transform natural language prompts into fully functional [Ren’Py](https://www.renpy.org/) visual novel games.
+By leveraging specialized LLM agents, the latest agentic orchestration frameworks,  and a dedicated build layer, Karla handles everything from narrative structure and character development to asset generation and final script compilation.

 ---